 If you are not currently enrolled and would like to be included in the program, please call IGS at 1-877-353-0162 to obtain the eligibility requirements and enrollment procedures.

-Under this aggregation, Dominion will continue to maintain the pipeline system that delivers the natural gas.
-You will continue to receive a single bill from Dominion for natural gas service, and it will include the gas supply charge from IGS and sales tax.
-Customers continue to contact Dominion regarding loss of gas service, odor of gas, or any other concerns or issues having to do with your local service.
-Budget billing and automatic billing options will continue to be available through Dominion.
+Under this aggregation, Enbridge (formerly Dominion )will continue to maintain the pipeline system that delivers the natural gas.
+You will continue to receive a single bill from Enbridge for natural gas service, and it will include the gas supply charge from IGS and sales tax.
+Customers continue to contact Enbrdige regarding loss of gas service, odor of gas, or any other concerns or issues having to do with your local service.
+Budget billing and automatic billing options will continue to be available through Enbridge.

 If you have any questions please call IGS at 1-877-353-0162, weekdays, from 8:00 a.m. to 5:00 p.m.
 For general information on natural gas deregulation in Ohio, you can also visit the Web Sites for the Ohio Consumer’s Counsel (www.pickocc.org) .